dKurbi/42Barcelona_01_Libft/README.md

 # 42Barcelona_01_Libft
-The aim of this project is to code a C library regrouping usual functions that i’ll be allowed to use in all your other projects in the school.
+The aim of this project is to code a C library regrouping usual functions  that will be available for use in all the future school projects."

 ## In this project, the following functions have been recode.